fedora-riscv/releng/docs/source/sop_update_releng_docs.rst

     $ dnf install python-sphinx

 Then we'll need to clone the RelEng repository and the RelEng docs repository (the docs git repository is provided by pagure automatically).
-We could alternatively use an already cloned local git checkout of the `releng` repository but it is recommended to use a clean clone just to make sure changes or build artifacts from previous html renderings don't make it into the live documentation site.
+There is a script in the `releng` repository that takes care of cleanly updating the documentation site for us.

 ::

-    $ git clone https://pagure.io/releng.git /tmp/releng
-    $ cd /tmp/releng/docs
-    $ make html

-    $ git clone ssh://git@pagure.io/docs/releng.git /tmp/releng-doc
-    $ cd /tmp/releng-doc
-    $ git rm -fr ./*
-    $ cp -r /tmp/releng/docs/build/html/* ./
-    $ git add .
+    $ ./scripts/update-docs.sh
-    $ git commit -m "update rendered releng docs"
-    $ git push origin master

-The documentation is now live and these local clones of the remote git repositories can be safely removed.
+The documentation is now live.

 .. note::
     This will require someone with permissions to push to the master branch for